ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_sve2/part2.md

 layout: "learningpathall"
 ---

-In this section you will implement the floating-point addition of product of vectors (a * b + c) using C++.
+In this section you will implement the fused multiply-add (FMA) of vectors (a * b + c) using C++.
 The vectors will be pseudo-randomly generated using the `<random>` library introduced in C++11.
 To measure the code execution time, you will also create the `measureExecutionTime` template function.
-The latter will return the execution time of N invocations of functions that calculate addition of product of vectors with and without SVE2.
+The latter will return the execution time of N invocations of functions that calculate the FMA with and without SVE2.

 ## Implement helper functions
 To implement helper functions, we start by modifying `native-lib.cpp` (located under app/cpp/).
 First, we add the following: